sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 #### (a) a Bi-LSTM + CRF sequence tagger that leverages sub-word information.

-There is no co-training.
+There is no multi-task learning.

 Using character-level information without co-training still improves performance.

 #### (b) a Bi-LSTM + CRF sequence tagger.

-There is no co-training or character-level processing.
+There is no multi-task learning or character-level processing.

 This configuration is used quite commonly in the industry and works well.

 #### (c) a Bi-LSTM sequence tagger.

-There is no co-training, character-level processing, or CRFing.
+There is no multi-task learning, character-level processing, or CRFing.
 Note that a linear or Highway layer would replace the latter.

 This could work reasonably well, but a Conditional Random Field provides a sizeable performance boost.